 “Availability, accessibility, parental and peer consumption, exposure to foods, and habit all play a role in what foods we enjoy.”

 Yet, while we may be born with certain taste preferences, environmental factors can also determine what foods we crave.

-By now, you're likely thinking: Oh no, not my favourite snacks!
-Do I need to give them up?
+By now, you’re likely thinking: Oh no, not my favourite snacks!
+So do I need to give them up?

 The short answer is yes.

 Because that little twinge of panic you felt?
 That’s the food addiction these experts are referring to.

 If you really want to stop craving the foods that sabotage your fitness, you need to cut them out of your life.

 To break the yo-yo weight gain/loss, you’ve struggled with your whole life.
 First, you need to change your “environmental factors.”

 Think about it: If a friend leaves you feeling lousy whenever you visit them, we call that toxic.
 Same goes for foods.

 Processed foods create insulin spikes and crashes, leaving you lethargic.
 Consequently, this inactivity means those calories don’t get used.
 Rather than energizing you, they cling to other fat cells.
 So you eat more of these bad foods, hoping for more energy.
 But they let you down.
 Again and again.